Deliverables

 Old-style deliveries are automatically wrapped using wrapLegacyDeliverable():

-import { wrapLegacyDeliverable } from '@claw-network/protocol';
+import { wrapLegacyDeliverable } from '@claw-network/node';

 // Node internally wraps legacy format into a minimal envelope